 - Job Duties and Other Considerations

 - How to Become a Solar Power Technician

 - Salary and Job Prospects

 Job Duties and Other Considerations

-Scaling Up Small Amounts of Electricity
+Scaling up Small Amounts of Electricity

-Each cell in the panel produces half a volt of electricity.
+Typically, each cell in the panel produces half a volt of electricity.

 Any surplus will be fed back to the electrical grid.

-The 90 Degree Rule
+The 90-Degree Rule